kasramp/spring-kafka-test/README.md

 # Spring Kafka test example

-Spring Kafka example with junit test using EmbeddedKafka.
+Spring Kafka example with JUnit 5 using EmbeddedKafka and `spring-kafka-test`.

 For the tutorial check the link below,